Paris terror trial opens for 20 accused in 2015 attacks

 When asked to state his profession, he declared he was “a fighter for Islamic State” after intoning a prayer.

-Abdeslam, who fled the night if the attacks after ditching his car and a malfunctioning suicide vest, is the only defendant charged with murder.
+Abdeslam, who fled the night of the attacks after ditching his car and a malfunctioning suicide vest, is the only defendant charged with murder.
 The other defendants present face lesser terrorism charges.

 The presiding judge, Jean-Louis Peries, acknowledged the extraordinary nature of the attacks, which changed security in Europe and France’s political landscape, and the trial to come.
 France only emerged from the state of emergency declared in the wake of the attacks in 2017, after incorporating many of the harshest measures into law.